keriwarr/splitwise/README.md

   consumerSecret: 'your secret here',
   grant_type: 'authorization_code',
   redirect_uri: 'your redirect_uri'
+  state: 'your state' // OPTIONAL.
+But we strongly recomend to have a state parameter and verify it later on as mentioned below
 });
+// Your state can be any random string or a securely generated crypto string like this `crypto.randomBytes(20).toString('hex')`
 ```

 2. Get the authorization url before calling any APIs using `getAuthorizationUrl()`.
 ```
 const authUrl = sw.getAuthorizationUrl();